 I try to switch between easier and more difficult books.
 This way my little ones aren’t always lost.
 Just be for we read the book about Johann Kepler, we read the entire American Girl Kit series, which captivated everyone.

 We are currently reading The Number Devil.
-When I introduced this one, Adalia (13) said, "Mom, all you ever read to us is books about math and astronomy!"
+When I introduced this one, Adalia (13) said, “Mom, all you ever read to us is books about math and astronomy!”
 So I made a deal.
-I'd read the first chapter and if they hated it, we'd pick a new book.
+I’d read the first chapter and if they hated it, we’d pick a new book.
 As you can imagine, I read the first chapter, and the children were begging for me to read the second.
 And so on.
-This particular books introduces higher math concepts (Algebra) in a fun way.
-The story line is so good, even my three and four year olds are loving this book.
+This particular book introduces higher math concepts (Algebra) in a fun way.
+The storyline is so good, even my three and four-year-olds are loving this book.

 Some other books we’ve read aloud and enjoyed are:

 The Little House books